-For an emergency that would put you in danger if you were to leave your building.
+This is for an emergency that would put you in danger if you were to leave your building.
 Shelter-in-place is advised in most situations, unless the building you are in is affected by the incident.
 Stay calm and do not panic.
 Stay inside unless a fire alarm sounds or you have been instructed to leave by a University official.
-For news bulletins, monitor the University homepage, email, voice mail, and mobile devices for "Urgent Alerts"; turn on the radio or TV.
+For news bulletins, monitor the University homepage, email, voice mail, and mobile devices for "Urgent Alerts" and turn on the radio or TV.
 If you are outside, seek shelter inside a building - do not remain outside.
 Follow building-specific instructions from your resident assistant or the building watch captain.
-Wait for further instructions from a University official before returning to your building.
+If sheltering in place elsewhere, wait for further instructions from a University official before returning to your building.